clamsproject/aapb-annotations/understanding-slates/readme.md

 1. re-format the text into structured data based on human understanding of the text

 ### How to Annotate It
 Tool usage hasn't changed from the previous project.
 However since this annotation started from pre-compiled confirmed images of slates, the `type` was pre-filled as "S" (slate).
+The annotator was asked to choose the correct sub-type for the Slate, and also set the modifier flag if the slate frame should be considered "transitional".
 The annotator's primary job was to fill in the `note-3` and `note-4` fields, following the guidelines below.

 ### Decisions, Differentiation, and Precision Level during Annotation
 The guidelines in this section are copied from the `conf.js` file used in the KSL for the annotation.
 The original guidelines were written in HTML syntax and have been adapted here for markdown syntax.